imliam/Lua-Collections/README.md

 <a name="method-last"></a>
 ### `last([callback])`

-**Description:** Returns the last element in the collection, or that passes a truth test
+**Description:** Returns the last element in the collection, or if a callback is given, the last element that passes a truth test.

+To get the first item in a collection, see the [first](#method-first) method.

 **Returns:** Item inside the collection